Gemtuzumab Ozogamicin (Mylotarg™)

 Rash

 Some patients may develop a rash, scaly skin, or red itchy bumps.
-Use an alcohol free moisturizer on your skin and lips; avoid moisturizers with perfumes or scents.
-Your oncology care team can recommend a topical medication if itching is bothersome.
+Use an alcohol free moisturizer on your skin and lips.
+Avoid moisturizers with perfumes or scents.
+Your oncology care team can suggest a topical medication if the itching bothers you.
 If your skin does crack or bleed, be sure to keep the area clean to avoid infection.
 Be sure to notify your oncology care team of any rash that develops, as this can be a reaction.
 They can give you more tips on caring for your skin.

 Headache